gpt-engineer-org/gpt-engineer/ROADMAP.md

 # How you can help out
 You can:
-- Sign up to help [measure the progress of gpt-engineer towards "bootstrapping"](https://forms.gle/TMX68mScyxQUsE6Y9)
+- Sign up to help [measure the progress of gpt-engineer towards recursively coding itself](https://forms.gle/TMX68mScyxQUsE6Y9)
 - Submit PRs to address one of the items in the roadmap

 ### Repository ergonomics